NCAS-CMS/cfdm/docs/source/tutorial.rst

-In general, the order in which metadata constructs are added to the field does not matter, except when one metadata construct is required by another, in which case the former must be added to the field first so that its construct identifier is available to the latter.
+In general, the order in which metadata constructs are added to the field does not matter, except when one metadata construct is required by another, in which case the former must be added to the field first so that its construct key is available to the latter.
 Cell method constructs must, however, be set in the relative order in which their methods were applied to the data.

-The domain axis constructs spanned by a metadata construct's data may be changed after insertion with the `~Field.set_construct_axes` method of the field construct.
+The domain axis constructs spanned by a metadata construct's data may be changed after insertion with the `~Field.set_construct_data_axes` method of the field construct.

 The following code creates a field construct with properties; data;
 and domain axis, cell method and dimension coordinate metadata